avnlp/avnlp.github.io/README.md

 **Paper:** [LLM Ensembling: Haystack Pipelines with LLM-Blender](https://github.com/avnlp/llm-blender/blob/main/paper/llm_blender.pdf)

-LLM-Blender is an ensembling framework designed to achieve consistently superior performance by combining the outputs of multiple language models (LLMs).
+- LLM-Blender is an ensembling framework designed to achieve consistently superior performance by combining the outputs of multiple language models (LLMs).
 This work focuses on integrating LLM-Blender with RAG pipelines to significantly improve the quality of generated text.

-A custom Haystack component, LLMBlenderRanker, has been implemented to integrate LLM-Blender with Haystack pipelines.
+- A custom Haystack component, LLMBlenderRanker, has been implemented to integrate LLM-Blender with Haystack pipelines.
 The component utilizes the PairRanker module from the LLM-Blender framework, which compares each candidate with the input in a pairwise manner.

-Different LLMs can generate subtly different texts, since they are trained on different datasets and tasks.
+- Different LLMs can generate subtly different texts, since they are trained on different datasets and tasks.
 By comparing each text in a pairwise manner, the component ranks and ensembles the text so it is robust to these subtle differences.

-Ranking techniques like MLM-scoring, SimCLS, and SummaReranker focus on individually scoring each candidate based on the input text, but do not compare candidates in a pairwise manner, which can lead to missing subtle differences between LLM outputs.
+- Ranking techniques like MLM-scoring, SimCLS, and SummaReranker focus on individually scoring each candidate based on the input text, but do not compare candidates in a pairwise manner, which can lead to missing subtle differences between LLM outputs.

-Pipelines ensembling various LLMs, such as Mistral-7B, Llama-3-8B and Phi-3-mini, using the LLM-Blender were evaluated.
+- Pipelines ensembling various LLMs, such as Mistral-7B, Llama-3-8B and Phi-3-mini, using the LLM-Blender were evaluated.
 The MixInstruct benchmark dataset was curated by the LLM-Blender authors to benchmark ensemble models for LLMs on instruction-following tasks.
 The pipelines were evaluated using the BERTScore, BARTScore, and BLEURT metrics on the MixInstruct and BillSum Datasets.

-The LLM-Blender framework, also introduced a GenFuser module, which fuses multiple LLM outputs to give a single condensed result.
-We found that the usage of the PairRanker alone gives better performance in RAG pipelines, as compared to using the PairRanker and GenFuser together.

-We obtained better results on the MixInstruct and BillSum datasets than the results presented in the LLM Blender paper using more recent LLMs such as Mistral-7B, Llama-3-8B and Phi-3-mini.
+- The performance of the RAG pipelines with the LLM-Blender Ranker was evaluated on the BillSum and MixInstruct datasets using the Mistral, Phi-3, and Llama-3 models on the BERTScore, BARTScore and BLEURT metrics.
+- The newer models like Llama-3-8B, Phi-3-mini, and Mistral-7B significantly outperformed all the models used by the LLM Blender authors on all the three metrics: BERTScore, BARTScore and BLEURT on the MixInstruct dataset.

+## Omega RAG

+Omega RAG provides a framework to combine several advanced RAG techniques into a high-performing RAG pipeline.
+Query Rewriting, Hyde, Adaptive retrieval (no retrieval, single-step, iterative retrieval), Correction by retrieval evaluation and confidence scoring, Unified active retrieval, Reranking, Citation generation, User feedback, Hybrid structured router, Scattered knowledge structurizer and Structured knowledge utilizer.

+Under active development.

 ## Vector-DB
 **Github:** [avnlp/vectordb](https://github.com/avnlp/test-vectordb)